nbahridinova/Online-Learning-Engagement-Monitoring-System-OLEMS-/README.md

 # Online-Learning-Engagement-Monitoring-System-OLEMS-
 ## Project Overview
 The Online Learning Engagement Monitoring System (OLEMS) is a Python-based data analyzer program designed for monitoring and evaluating student engagement in an online learning platform, like Canvas.
-Functionally speaking, the system will read student activity data from a csv file and calculate engagement scores using different academicy activity indicators, such as quiz averages, assignment completion, etc.
+Functionally speaking, the system will read student activity data from a csv file and calculate engagement scores using different academic activity indicators, such as quiz averages, assignment completion, etc.

 The program was developed using concepts learned throughout the course, including object-oriented programming (OOP), data analysis, exception handling, testing, and modular programming